evaniswong/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 * S3 Standard: 99.99% availability, 99.999999999% durability, stored redundantly across multiple devices in multiple facilities, and is designed to sustain the loss of 2 facilities concurrently
 * S3 - IA: (Infrequently Accessed): For data that is accessed less frequently, but requires rapid access when needed.
 Lower fee than S3 but you are charged a retrieval fee
 * S3 One Zone - IA: Want a lower-cost option for infrequently accessed data but do not require the multiple AZ data resilience
+* S3 Intelligent Tiering
+Designed to optimize costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.
-* Glacier: Very cheap but used for archival only.
+* S3 Glacier: Very cheap but used for archival only.
 Expedited, Standard or Bulk.
-A standard retrieval time takes 3-5 hours
+A standard retrieval time from minutes to hours.
+* S3 Glacier Deep Archive: amazon lowest storge class, retrival time 12 hours.

 <div align="center">
   <img src="s3-storage-tiers.jpg">